chouyiyu/deepICAclassifier/README.md

 ```
 python3 deepICAclassifier.py --mode dist --img1 /path/to/3d_ica1 --img2 /path/to/3d_ica2 --gpu 0
 ```
-Inputs are the Z-Score images computed by FSL melodic ICA software with dimension 40x48x38, voxel size 4mm^3 and registered to the TT_N27 space (template provided as TT_N27_dxyz4_brain.nii).
-By default, deepICAclassifier will run on CPU mode, set the option --gpu to 0,1,2 .... for running on GPU mode.
+Inputs are the Z-Score images computed by [FSL melodic](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC) ICA software with dimension 40x48x38, voxel size 4mm^3 and registered to the TT_N27 space (template provided as TT_N27_dxyz4_brain.nii).
+By default, the deepICAclassifier will run in CPU mode.
+Set the option --gpu to 0,1,2 .... for running on GPU mode.
 #